bluegennx-ai/blueguard-thin-client/README.md

 pip install blueguard_client
 ```

-Or, if you're installing from the source (recommended as this is not published in pypi yet):
+Or, if you're installing from the source:

 ```bash
 git clone https://github.com/bluegennx-ai/blueguard-thin-client.git